 It is essential to note that the cultural competence cohort focuses on understanding cultural distinctions, self-awareness, and stereotypes.
 In this light, more outstanding scores indicate a more developed awareness of cultural differences.
 On the other hand, the cultural knowledge scale dictates elements that assess understanding of cultural histories, discrimination, and cultural boundaries.
 As such, a high score reflects enhanced knowledge and vice versa.
 The cultural expertise section includes questions on diversity acceptance, support for individuals from various backgrounds, and communication skills (Argyriadis et al., 2022).

-3. Confidence Scale (See Appendix I & J):
+3. Confidence Scale (C-Scale)

 The confidence scale (C-scale) will help measure participants' confidence levels in providing culturally competent care (Grundy, 1993).
-This instrument is suitable since it strives to evaluate the efficacy of educational interventions such as the cultural competence educational intervention.
+This instrument is suitable since it strives to evaluate the efficacy of educational interventions such as the cultural competence educational intervention (See Appendix I & J).
 The C-scale is a structured Likert-scale in which participants rate their confidence level about specific statements akin to cultural competence across several domains.
 These domains include cultural awareness, expertise, encounters, and knowledge (Grundy, 1993).
 The C-scale is a corroborated tool with strong validity and dependability, demonstrating strong psychometric properties.
 Grundy (1993) elucidates that the C-scale’s internal consistency is bolstered by a superior Cronbach’s alpha value and construct validity, which validate the tool’s accuracy.
 The PI will administer the tool to the participants before and after the intervention to measure their confidence levels.
 The analysis will help determine the efficacy of the educational intervention

-4. Open-ended Questions:
+4. Open-Ended Questions

 The PI will provide the participants with open-ended questionnaires to gather their perspectives on cultural competence training (See Appendix K).
 The questionnaires will help the PI understand the participants’ challenges, insights, and areas for improvement.
 The PI will use thematic analysis to recognize emerging patterns and themes related to cultural competence in psychiatric care settings.